 Prevention of CRPS

 While CRPS cannot always be prevented, early intervention and appropriate treatment can help reduce the risk of developing the condition.
-It is important to properly manage injuries, fractures, and surgeries to minimize the chances of CRPS.
+It is essential to properly manage injuries, fractures, and surgeries to minimize the chances of CRPS.
 Avoiding prolonged immobilization and receiving appropriate physical therapy after an injury can significantly reduce the likelihood of developing CRPS.

 Finding the Right Physical Therapist for CRPS Treatment